mirbyte/Text-List-Tools/README.md

 # Text List Tools
 ### List Cleaner
 Removes all numbers, dots and spaces while maintaining the row structure.
+The program will crash if there's no text files found.

 ## Usage